All fields are required

 There are a few things we will need to pursue a Salmonella lawsuit for you.
 A copy of your receipt, for example, is good evidence for us to have for your case.
 If you were hospitalized, a copy of your discharge documents from your doctor is always helpful.
 But every case is different.
 So, the best way to determine what we may need for you is to give us a call.

-Salmonella food poisoning and Salmonella lawsuits are product liability claims.
+There are three legal theories that nearly every Salmonella food poisoning and Salmonella lawsuit are based on.
+The first is strict liability or product liability claims.
 Legally, restaurants and many food companies are considered to be food manufacturers.
 When a manufacturer sells a defective product (selling food contaminated with Salmonella, for example), they may be strictly liable for any harm that their defective product causes.
 If a store or restaurant sold you food that was contaminated with Salmonella, then the store or restaurant may be strictly liable for the harm their defective product caused you.
 If the food manufacturer was at fault, then the manufacturer may also be subject to strict product liability.

 There are several different types of damages that can be recovered in a salmonella lawsuit: